Corn Free Baking Powder Substitute Recipe & Information

 First, What Is Baking Powder?

-To understand how to make a baking powder substitute, we need to understand what it is.
+To understand how to make a baking powder substitute, you’ll need to understand what it is.
 Remember, I have a mind that loves science and if you’re gluten free, egg free, or corn free, you’re going to want to know the why so you have more success in the kitchen.
 Baking powder is a leavening agent and added volumes to baked goods (and items like pancakes).
 Baking powder also lightens the texture of your baked goods.

 Without baking powder, items such as biscuits, cookies, and some breads would be more dense than you want.
 With gluten free baking, density is already an issue, so it’s important to get your leavening right to prevent more problems.